-The water efficiency of all whitegoods sold in Australia is registered in the Water Efficiency Labelling and Standards (WELS) scheme.
+The water efficiency of all whitegoods sold in New Zealand is registered in the Water Efficiency Labelling and Standards (WELS) scheme.
 The WELS scheme awards each whitegoods with a star rating from one to six stars (with six representing the most efficient).
-The WELS ratings of all fittings and fixtures sold in Australia are publicly available from a database administrated by the federal government.
+The WELS ratings of all fittings and fixtures sold in New Zealand are publicly available from a database administrated by the

+Australian Federal government.
 The water consumption is displayed on the WELS label on the registered products.